Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization

 \subsubsection{Baselines}

 A number of baseline algorithms are employed as benchmarks.
 Specifically, we mainly use the \texttt{AO-ADMM} algorithm \cite{huangprincipled} and the \texttt{APG} algorithm \cite{xu2013block} as our baselines since they are the most flexible algorithms with the ability of handling many different regularizations and constraints.
 We also present the results output by the \texttt{CPRAND} algorithm \cite{battaglino2018practical}.
 Note that we are preliminarily interested in constrained/regularized CPD.
-Because \texttt{CPRAND} operates without constraints, the comparison is not entirely fair (e.g., \texttt{CPRAND} can potentially attain smaller cost values since it has a much larger feasible set { if other algorithms operate with constraints}).
-Nevertheless, we employ it as a benchmark since it uses the same fiber sampling strategy as ours.
-All the algorithms are initialized with the same random initialization; i.e., $\A_{(0)}$'s entries follow the uniform distribution between 0 and 1.
+Because \texttt{CPRAND} operates without constraints, the comparison is not entirely fair (e.g., \texttt{CPRAND} can potentially attain smaller cost values since it has a much larger feasible set if other algorithms operate with constraints).
+Nevertheless, we employ it as a benchmark since it uses the same fiber sampling strategy as ours. {\black To make the comparisons more comprehensive, we also offer a simple modification for \texttt{CPRAND} to incorporate constraints/regularization terms.
+Specifically, we apply the proximal operators associated with the constraint/regularization terms to the original \texttt{CPRAND} updates, and we denote this baseline as \texttt{CPRAND-Prox}.} All the algorithms are initialized with the same random initialization; i.e., $\A_{(0)}$'s entries follow the uniform distribution between 0 and 1.